seijiotsu/scenario-svs-217b/README.md

 Prerequisites
 =============

-Install latest version of ndnSim.
+Install latest version of ndnSim and configure/build with waf.